 To sum up: Building a home gym can be done on the cheap, and be more within your reach than you might have thought; within just a couple of years (months for some) worth of what you’re already spending on a gym membership, you can have a home gym that will provide you with both better workouts and greater satisfaction.
 And the benefits don’t even stop there; by working out at home, you’ll also have more time to do things you’d like, will set a great example for your family, and can have friends work out with you whenever you please, without ever having to worry about running out of guest passes.

-Be sure to check out our podcast on becoming a garage gym athlete:
+Be sure to check out our podcast with Coop on all things home gyms:

 Coop runs Garage Gym Reviews, a website dedicated to helping people start their own home gym though in-depth equipment reviews.
 In addition to their website, Garage Gym Reviews can be found on YouTube and Instagram.